 The Station subleases transmission facilities for a monthly rental charge subject to increases by positive percentage increases of the National All Items, All Urban Consumer Price Index calculated by the United States Government Bureau of Labor Statistics.
-The operating lease was renewed in 2011 for a term of five years and will expire on June 30, 2016.
+The operating lease was renewed in fiscal 2012 for a term of five years and expires on June 30, 2017.

-Rental expense totaled \$106,243 and \$95,723 for the years ended June 30, 2015 and 2014, respectively.
+Rental expense totaled \$76,267 and \$106,243 for the years ended June 30, 2016 and 2015, respectively.
 In the normal course of business, operating leases are generally renewed or replaced by other leases.